 Welcome to Walking the South Downs Way.
 The online guidebook to the South Downs National Trail and South Downs National Park.

-One of the many National Trails of England is that of the South Downs Way National Trail.
-This is a path that is 161 kilometers in length.
+One of the many National Trails of England is the South Downs Way National Trail which is 161 kilometers in length.
 It is part of the 15 English National Trails that are within Wales and England today.
-This starts in Winchester and goes to Eastbourne, and has a unique focused height of upwards of 4,150 Meters of ascension and descent.
+This starts in Winchester and ends at Eastbourne.
 Despite that, the overall difficulty of the trail has been noted as being somewhat easy.
 The use of this trail can be on foot, cycling, and has a great elevation change.
 The highest point of this trail is found to be at Butser Hill which is at 270 meters.
 The average person that is walking the South Downs Way National Trail will take around 8 to 9 days to work through all of the 161 kilometers of this trail.
 Of course, there are different variables at play, but the average is 8 to 9 days.

 There’s a deep history that comes with walking the South Downs Way National Trail.
 Historians have noted that the paths that link South Downs Way have been used for thousands of years, and has been changed throughout the years.
 One can easily get lost in the history and elements that have marked changes in this trail from the past as they walk through.
 The geography of the trail features a great deal of rural paths, and small villages.
 There’s also a few kilometers that run through Brighton and Lewes.
 There’s a lot of variety on this walking path, and it goes through bridleways, roads, byways, and more.
 Those that are looking at trying to track the history will no doubt see the hills and different areas as arenas for defence due to the heights.
 The trail is very popular with walkers, especially during the day, and through every season, this is a location that is definitely one of the more popular trails in the country.